chesanovskyidv/chesanovskyidv/README.md

 <h1 align="center">Hi👋, I'm Denys!</h1>

-<h3 align="left">👩‍💻 About me</h3>
+### 👩‍💻 About me

 I'm in Software Engineering third part of my life.
-Inspired by the greatest ideas of computer science, I decided I want to be one of those who makes this world better.<br />
+Inspired by the greatest ideas of computer science, I decided I want to be one of those who makes this world better.

-And I do it.<br />
+And I do it.

 Every day is a step to improve lives.
 Every week is a possibility to open something new.
 Every month is a chance to prove the truth.
-Every year is an approach to a better future.<br />
+Every year is an approach to a better future.

 Life is incredible.
 And I'll be the one who builds tomorrow.